open-telemetry/oteps/text/0088-metric-instrument-optional-refinements.md

 or just the unrestricted Observer.
 An asynchronous Additive Gauge would be replaced by a DeltaObserver.

-### Proposals
+### Sample Proposal

-Using the information above, we can propose a set of refinements for both synchronous and asynchronous instruments.
+The the information above will be used to propose a set of refinements for both synchronous and asynchronous instruments in a follow-on OTEP.
+What follows is a sample of the forthcoming proposal, to motivate the discussion here.

 #### Synchronous instruments

-The foundational `Measure` instrument without refinements or restrictions shall continue to be called a `Measure` instrument.
-It is not an abstract kind of instrument, therefore the hypothetical `NonAbsoluteMeasure` instrument is not needed.
+The foundational `Measure` instrument without refinements or restrictions will be called a `Distribution` instrument.

-Along with `Counter` and `Measure`, we recognize several less-common but still important cases and reasons why they should be standardized:
+Along with `Counter` and `Distribution`, we recognize several less-common but still important cases and reasons why they should be standardized:

 - _UpDownCounter_: Support Prometheus additive Gauge instrument use
-- _TimingMeasure_: Support Prometheus and Statsd timing measurements.
+- _Timing_: Support Prometheus and Statsd timing measurements.

 Instruments that are not standardized but may be in the future (and why):

 - _CumulativeCounter_: Support a synchronous monotonic cumulative instrument
-- _AbsoluteMeasure_: Support non-negative valued distributions
+- _AbsoluteDistribution_: Support non-negative valued distributions
-- _LastValueMeasure_: Support a last value aggregation without configuring a view (could be "Gauge").

 Instruments that are probably not seen as widely useful:

-- _UpDownCumulativeCounter_: We believe this is better handled asynchronously
+- _UpDownCumulativeCounter_: We believe this is better handled asynchronously.

 #### Observer instruments

-The foundational `Observer` instrument without refinements or restrictions shall continue to be called an `Observer` instrument.
-It is not an abstract kind of instrument, therefore the hypothetical `NonAbsoluteObserver` instrument is not needed.
+The foundational `Observer` instrument without refinements or restrictions shall be called a `LastValueObserver` instrument.

 We have identified important cases that should be standardized:

 - _CumulativeObserver_: Support a cumulative monotone counter
-- _UpDownDeltaObserver_: Support an asynchronous delta counter.
+- _DeltaObserver_: Support an asynchronous delta counter.

 Observer refinements that could be standardized in the future:

-- _UpDownCumulativeObserver_: Observer a non-monotonic cumluative counter
+- _UpDownCumulativeObserver_: Observe a non-monotonic cumluative counter
-- _DeltaObserver_: Observe a sum of non-negative deltas
+- _UpDownDeltaObserver_: Observe positive and negative deltas
-- _AbsoluteObserver_: Observe non-negative current values.
+- _AbsoluteLastValueObserver_: Observe non-negative current values.

 ## Example: Observer aggregation